The Art of the Steal (2013 film)

 The Art of the Steal (also known as The Black Marks and The Fix) is a 2013 Canadian comedy film written and directed by Jonathan Sobol.
 It stars Kurt Russell, Jay Baruchel, Chris Diamantopoulos, Matt Dillon and Katheryn Winnick.

-It was shown at the 2013 Toronto International Film Festival.
+The film was first shown on September 11, 2013 at the 2013 Toronto International Film Festival, with later, limited releases in both Canada and the United States.

 Plot

 Crunch Calhoun is given a seven-year prison sentence after a heist went wrong and his partner and brother Nicky betrayed him.
 They were doing a job in Warsaw, Poland, which was a 'smooth switch' - essentially they have a narrow time frame to change an authentic painting for a forgery.
 They were almost successful, but the forger's last minute touch-up was noticed and Nicky tripped the museum alarm.

-Caught by local police, Nicky can avoid a 20-year jail sentence if he returns the Gauguin and rats out someone.
-Crunch goes to the Warsaw prison for 5 years, never forgetting Nicky violated the team's trust.
+Caught by local police, Nicky can avoid a 20-year jail sentence if he returns the Gauguin and rats someone out.
+So, Crunch goes to the Warsaw prison for 5 years, never forgetting Nicky violated the team's trust.

 Once released, Crunch initially earns money doing tricks on his motorbike.
 As the old team has dissolved, Lola the charmer and Francie the apprentice join him.
-Meanwhile, Nicky is interrogated by Interpol Agent Bick, aided by the informer Sam Winters, seeking a famous Seurat painting.
+Meanwhile, Nicky is interrogated in the airport by Interpol Agent Bick, aided by the informer Sam Winters, seeking a famous Seurat painting.
 However, Nicky's colleague has been carrying it.

 Crunch gets jumped by Nicky's disgruntled colleague, so looks for a job with his old team member, "Uncle" Paddy.
 At Paddy's, he runs into Nicky and the Seurat.
 Paddy explains that a priceless historical book, the second one printed on the Gutenberg press, needs to be stolen from a customs warehouse, with a 1.5 million dollar payout.

-Insisting he's 'out', Crunch walks away with Nicky following close behind.
+Insisting he is 'out', Crunch walks away with Nicky following close behind.
 As they go, Nicky picks defenseless people's pockets so Crunch is able to point out that he does not honor their code, that some people, like family and the defenseless, should be protected.
 Later, in a bar, Lola seems to talk Crunch into doing the job.

 Meeting Guy, their Parisian forger, at the airport, Interpol is alerted.
 Agent Bick and Winters spot Crunch, so the old colleagues have a private conversation.
 All together, the team's plan is formulated by Nicky.